akheron/optics-ts/README.md

 O.set(l)(['a', 'b', 'c', 'd', 'e'])([1, 2, 3, 5, 6]) // => ['a', 2, 'b', 'c', 6, 'd', 'e']
 ```

-When writing an array of the same length, the values at matching indexes are
+When writing an array of the same length, the values at matching indices are
 replaced by the new values.

 written array must have the same length as the